Get started with Office 365 sign on policies

 - Okta recommends that you configure Office 365 client access policies to only allow MFA-supported protocols.
 Enforcing MFA ensures a robust security framework.

-You can deploy O365 client access policies in your environment incrementally (by applying rules to users and/or user groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups.) or across all users that access the app.
+You can deploy Office 365 client access policies in your environment incrementally (by applying rules to users and/or user groups) or across all users that access the app.

 Before you begin, do the following: